-How you end a business letter is important.
+How you end a letter is important.
 It’s your last chance to make a good first impression on your reader.
-Choose the wrong closing, and you might destroy the good will you’ve built up in the rest of your communication.
+Choose the wrong closing, and you might damage the goodwill you have built up in the rest of your communication.

 Most formal letter closing options are reserved, but note that there are degrees of warmth and familiarity among the options.
-Your relationship with the person you’re writing to will shape which closing you choose.
+Your relationship with the person to whom you’re writing will shape which closing you choose:

 Above all, your closing should be appropriate.
 Choose the right letter closing, and your reader likely won’t remember how you ended your letter.
 Ideally, your message will resonate instead of your word choice.

 Review the best way to end a letter and review formal, business, or personal letter closings, sample signatures, letter examples, and writing tips.

 The following are letter closings that are appropriate for business and employment-related letters.